In this section

 Can IRB Review and Discontinue Research In Progress?

 Yes, the Cal Poly IRB is charged with monitoring research in progress.
-The degree and frequency of monitoring is subject to the discretion of the Dean for Research and the IRB, and depends on the relative risks of research as well as any complaints which may be received.
-When the Dean of Research or IRB Chair determine that the costs of research outweigh the prospective benefits, he or she may withdraw IRB approval and call for discontinuation of research in-progress, pending renewal of approval by the IRB.
+The degree and frequency of monitoring is subject to the discretion of the Vice President for Research and Economic Development and the IRB, and depends on the relative risks of research as well as any complaints which may be received.
+When the Vice President for Research and Economic Development or IRB Chair determine that the costs of research outweigh the prospective benefits, he or she may withdraw IRB approval and call for discontinuation of research in-progress, pending renewal of approval by the IRB.
 See HHS Policy 45 CFR 46.113.

 If My Research Proposal is NOT APPROVED, Can I Appeal This Decision?

-If your proposal was disapproved under either “Minimal (Exempt from Further) Review” or “Expedited Review”, then you can appeal to the convened (full) IRB for reconsideration.
+If your proposal was disapproved under either “Minimal Review” or “Expedited Review”, then you can appeal to the convened (full) IRB for reconsideration.
 The decisions of the fully convened IRB are final.
 Under Federal regulations, researchers cannot attempt to circumvent the decisions of the fully convened Cal Poly IRB by appealing to their Department Chairs, Deans, the University Provost or President, the Academic Senate, an external funding agency, etc. See HHS Policy 45 CFR 46.112.
-The full IRB may reconsider revised proposals at the discretion of the Dean of Research or the Chair of the IRB.
+The full IRB may reconsider revised proposals at the discretion of the Vice President for Research and Economic Development or the Chair of the IRB.